RezaTaheri01/my-leetcode-solutions/README.md

-# Attention
+# Leetcode Solutions

-I acknowledge that not all of the solutions are efficient, and some may require improvement.
-I'm committed to refining them one at a time, continuously striving for better and more effective solutions.
+Welcome to my repository of Leetcode solutions!
+Here, you'll find my implementations of various coding problems from [Leetcode](https://leetcode.com/).
+These solutions are written mostly in Python and are designed to be clear, efficient, and easy to understand.

+## License

+This repository is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the solutions.

+---

+Happy coding! 🚀